amethyst/amethyst/book/src/concepts/event-channel.md

 ## Patterns

-When using the event channel, we usually re-use the same pattern over and over again to maximize parallelism.
+When using the event channel, we re-use the same pattern over and over again to maximize parallelism.
 It goes as follow:

 In the **producer** `System`, get a mutable reference to your resource: